thornAvery/kep-hack/README.md

 * wrulfy - Technical advice.
 * suloku - Technical advice regarding setting where you spawn after beating the Elite Four, Exp.
 All modernisation code
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.
-* Molk - Balancing of some beta Pokemon, most notably Ramoose.
+* Molk - Balancing of some prototype Pokemon, most notably Ramoose.
-* Shellnuts - Balancing of some beta Pokemon, especially Omegadge.
+* Shellnuts - Balancing of some prototype Pokemon, especially Omegadge.
 Made the SW97 type chart suggestion to balance Galarian Moltres; this would go on to define the mod's identity.
 * ViWalls - Extremely early adopter of the hack who reported numerous bugs and gave many useful suggestions as a prime member of our target audience.
+* Dr. Lava - Translations of some content used in this hack, particularly the 1996 Pokedex book's entries for DYKG.
+* Nob Ogasawara - Prototype Pokemon names, produced for DYKG.

 Helix Chamber sprites: Balumba, Blastyke, Blottle, Buu, Cactormus, Cheep, Coinpur, Croakozuna, Decilla, Fossils, Gaotora, Gavillain (edited by Albatross), Gawarhed, Gorochu (edited by Martha’s Against Humanity), Gorotora, Guardia, Jabetta (edited by Martha’s Against Humanity), Kolta, Kotora, Luxwan, Nidoreign, Omegadge, Orfry, Pendraken, Ramoose, Ribbito, Sharpoon, Totartle, Trampel, Vulpiii, Weirduck